Download PDF

 General part

-The EU Taxonomy as Part of the European Green Deal
+The EU Taxonomy as part of the European Green Deal

 The EU Taxonomy Regulation (EU Regulation (EU) 2020/852; in short: "EU Taxonomy") is a key instrument for redirecting financial flows into sustainable and future-proof economic activities.
 The EU Taxonomy is a classification system that aims to create a uniform understanding of sustainable economic activities in the EU and make the sustainability performance of companies more comparable.

-The EU Taxonomy includes the following six environmental objectives
+The EU Taxonomy includes the following six environmental objectives:

-The Delegated Act on the EU Taxonomy is applicable for the first time from the 2021 reporting year.
+The delegated act on the EU Taxonomy has been applicable for the first time since the 2021 reporting year.
 The content and presentation of the EU Taxonomy Regulation is defined by Delegated Regulation 2021/2178 of July 6, 2021 and supplemented by Delegated Regulation 2022/1214 of March 9, 2022 and the six annexes to Delegated Regulation (EU) 2021/2139.
-EU documents published after the end of the 2023 financial year for further clarification could no longer be taken into account in this annual report.
-Due to the obligation to disclose non-financial information (EU Directive 2014/95/EU), Uzin Utz has been subject to the EU taxonomy reporting obligation since the 2021 financial year.
+EU documents published after the end of the 2024 financial year for further clarification could no longer be taken into account in this annual report.
+Due to the obligation to disclose non-financial information (EU Directive 2014/95/EU), Uzin Utz has been subject to the EU Taxonomy reporting obligation since the 2021 financial year.
+At the time of preparing this annual report, the economic activities for all six environmental objectives are to be reviewed for their taxonomy eligibility and taxonomy alignment.

 Disclosure

-Uzin Utz reports on the taxonomy eligibility and taxonomy alignment of its own economic activities in accordance with the EU documents on the EU Taxonomy published in the 2023 financial year.
+Uzin Utz reports on the taxonomy eligibility and taxonomy alignment of its own economic activities in accordance with the EU documents on the EU Taxonomy published in the 2024 financial year.
 In addition, information is provided on the process of assessing taxonomy eligibility and taxonomy alignment.
 All fully consolidated companies of the Uzin Utz Group are taken into account.

 Reporting is based on the key figures turnover, capital expenditures (CapEx) and operating expenditures (OpEx).
 A ratio is calculated in each case to determine the taxonomy-eligible, taxonomy-aligned and non-taxonomy-eligible shares of these key figures.
-The denominator is formed by the total sales, CapEx and OpEx within the defined framework of the EU Taxonomy.
+The denominator is formed by the total turnovers, CapEx and OpEx within the defined framework of the EU Taxonomy.
 The numerator results from the taxonomy-eligible and taxonomy-aligned shares of the corresponding key figures.
 The key figures are defined as follows:

-Capital expenditures (CapEx) is defined as additions to property, plant and equipment and intangible assets in the financial year under review before depreciation and amortization and revaluations, including those from revaluations and impairments in the financial year under review and excluding changes in fair value.
+Capital expenditures (CapEx) are defined as additions to property, plant and equipment and intangible assets in the financial year under review before depreciation and amortization and revaluations, including those from revaluations and impairments in the financial year under review and excluding changes in fair value.
 In accordance with the EU Taxonomy Regulation, investments in property, plant and equipment (IAS 16), intangible assets (IAS 38), investment property (IAS 40) and right-of-use assets from leases (IFRS 16) are taken into account.
 Leases that do not lead to the recognition of a right-of-use asset are not to be recognized as capital expenditure.

-Taxonomy eligability
+Taxonomy eligibility

 Taxonomy alignment

-• It does not contribute to a violation of the other environmental objectives (Do no significant harm (DNSH) principle).
+• It does not contribute to a violation of other environmental objectives (Do no significant harm (DNSH) principle).

 Procedure Uzin Utz